George Wright (fugitive)

 George Edward Wright (born March 29, 1943) is a Portuguese citizen of American origin, known for taking part in the hijacking of Delta Air Lines Flight 841.
 Originally arrested and convicted for murder in 1962 and sentenced to up to 30 years in prison, George Wright escaped from prison in 1970 and hijacked a Delta Air Lines flight in 1972 with a number of accomplices.

 On September 26, 2011, Wright was arrested in Portugal.
 The United States Department of Justice requested his extradition from Portugal to the United States, but the request was denied on the grounds that Wright is a Portuguese citizen.
+He was released in October 2011 and continued to live in Portugal.

 Early life

 Wright was born in Halifax, Virginia, on March 29, 1943.
 In 1961, he graduated from Mary Bethune High School.